Our Blog

 Background:

-The federal government entered a nationwide shutdown beginning on October 1, 2025, after Congress failed to pass a federal budget/resolution before the start of 2026.
+The federal government entered a nationwide shutdown beginning on October 1, 2025, after Congress failed to pass a federal budget or resolution before the start of fiscal year 2026 (Stein & Pilkington, 2025).
 There were many disagreements over federal spending priorities, forcing ‘non-essential’ operations to shut down.
 National defense and emergency response continued, but many other federal agencies were required to significantly reduce operations.

 Summary:

-The shutdown lasted a total of 43 days, marking it one of the longest shutdowns in American history.
+The shutdown lasted a total of 43 days, marking it as one of the longest shutdowns in American history (BECK Digital & Allison, 2025).
 During this time, thousands of federal employees were required to work without pay.
-Many government offices closed and routine services were delayed/suspended.
-The shutdown ended when lawmakers reached a funding agreement and President Trump signed the bill into law, allowing federal agencies to resume normal operations.
+Many government offices closed, and routine services were delayed or suspended.
+The shutdown ended when lawmakers reached a funding agreement and President Trump signed the bill into law,.

 Read More